Alpha-Netjerikhet/aoa_14051972_sa/README.md

 "types": ["jasmine", "node"],
 "exclude": ["node_modules/*"] // to not transpile any ts file in node_modules folder

-## How to download test code and use it
+## How to download test framework and use it
 1. Install node
 1. Clone project
-2. To add all dependencies run: npm install
+2. Go to the project's folder then, to add all dependencies run: npm install
 3. To update webdriver-manager locally, run the following: node node_modules/protractor/bin/webdriver-manager update
 4. To run tests: npm run test